abhiram-ar/webRTC-from-scratch-to-scale/README.md

 - we forward the full mix to all users who are not the loudest speaker
 - we forward the partial mix excusing their own voice to the loudest speakers

-> [!NOTE] MCU is mostly used to merge audio and not video
+> MCU is mostly used to merge audio and not video
 >
 > - we don't want to send a pre-processed video stream with layout to the end user
 > - But incase of an audio we need to hear the person speaking even if they are not currently visible on the paginated video streams